vacrozet/wizz-test/README.md

 every day through the populate API.
 Could you describe a suitable solution to automate this?
 Feel free to propose architectural changes.

+Feature A - ~10 minutes
+Feature A - ~20 minutes